mov-ebx/discord-scripts/README.md

 ## How can I integrate the scripts in my projects?

+You can easily integrate the scripts in your project, just make sure to follow the [license](LICENSE)!

 Each script has a function inside of it called "run" which can be called with the necessary parameters.
-Just make sure to follow the [license](LICENSE)!

 Here's an example on how to integrate an example script in your project: